-secure your spray skirt, buckle up your buoyancy aid and batten down your day hatch.
-Here are just some of the world’s greatest sea kayaking destinations to add to your bucket list!
+Secure your spray skirt, buckle up your buoyancy aid and batten down your day hatch.
+Here are some of the world’s greatest sea kayaking destinations to add to your bucket list!

 But first…

-What Makes Something the Worlds Best Sea Kayaking Destination?
+What Makes Somewhere the World’s Best Sea Kayaking Destination?

 Well, there’s a lot to consider when deciding what exactly makes somewhere the best sea kayaking destination.
 Is it the weather, the wildlife, the culture?
 Somewhere that has a totally unique experience that just can’t be done anywhere else?

-There’s just so many factors, I decided it would be best to break it down into categories.
-To present each place with one key reason of why I believe you should add it to your sea kayaking bucket list immediately.
+There are so many factors, I decided it would be best to break it down into categories.
+I’ll present each place with one key reason why I believe you should add it to your sea kayaking bucket list immediately.

-This is an organic and ever growing list.
-I will continue to add to it.
+This is an organic and ever-growing list.
+I shall continue to add to it.
 And please, if you feel an injustice has been done and I need to add somewhere else – get in touch!
 If you can convince me, then I’ll include it.

-Be sure to save this somewhere as a reference for planning your next sea kayak trip!
+Be sure to bookmark this as a reference for planning your next sea kayaking trip!

 Lofoten, Norway – Sea Kayaking the Fjords

-A place that has just risen and risen in popularity, and it’s easy to see why.
+A place that continues to grow in popularity – and it’s easy to see why.
 Every single photo that comes out of Norway is an absolute banger for starts.
-A landscape so powerful with a history riddled in myth and legend.
+A landscape so powerful, with a history riddled with myth and legend.
 Why do I think Norway is one of the best sea kayaking locations in the world?

 Fjord – Geologically, a fjord or fiord is a long, narrow inlet with steep sides or cliffs, created by a glacier.